alcesleo/spoonfeeder/README.md

 spoonfeeder
 ===========

-A simple blog application in rails using public_activity
+A simple blog application in rails using public_activity.
+And some stuff.

 ## Requirements